Divorce and Refinancing a House in Texas

 2. Learn About the Owelty Lien: This lien helps divide property fairly by attaching a monetary claim.
 Know how it affects ownership after divorce.

-3. Complete Legal Documents: Draft a formal agreement that outlines buyout terms and changes in ownership.
+3. Complete Legal Documents: Draft a formal agreement outlining buyout terms and ownership changes.

 To get personalized advice, consult experts in divorce-related refinancing.